 What We Do

-Entities apply to the Sandbox if they have a business or service model that would not have been permitted under the traditional rules governing the practice of law.
-The traditional rules limited ownership of all legal practice entities (i.e. law firms) to lawyers and limited all practice of law activities (i.e. legal advice, negotiation, representation) to lawyers.
-In the Sandbox, the following types of entities or services may be authorized:
+Entities apply to the Sandbox if they have an entity or service method that would not have been permitted under the traditional rules governing law practice.
+The traditional rules limited ownership of all legal practice entities (i.e., law firms) to lawyers and limited all practice of law activities (i.e., legal advice, negotiation, representation) to lawyers.
+In the Sandbox, the Utah Supreme Court may authorize the following types of entities or services :

-- traditional law firms and lawyers entering into fee sharing relationships with nonlawyers
+- traditional law firms and lawyers entering into profit-sharing relationships with nonlawyers

-- nonlawyer-owned or corporate entities employing Utah-licensed lawyers to practice law;
+- nonlawyer-owned entities employing lawyers to practice law

-The Office uses a regulatory framework called “risk-based regulation” to assess legal service entities.
+The Innovation Office uses a “risk based” regulatory framework to assess legal service entities.
 We have identified three categories of consumer harm:

 - Consumer achieves an inaccurate or inappropriate legal result.